pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 [Web of Documents][web], true open access to knowledge needs to allow people---of all skill levels---to participate in the process of research.

-We live in a time of widespread intellectual affluence.
-Knowledge is available for free at your nearest Internet connection.

 <figure id="fig:jefferson" class="bq grab">
   <blockquote>
     <p>